The Future of Water is Here

 Pure SoJo Q&A

-The water is pre-cleaned at the South Valley Sewer plant where it is cleaned to an irrigation water standard before entering the advanced purification process at the demonstration facility that brings it to drinking water quality.
+The water is pre-cleaned at the South Valley Reclamation plant, where it is cleaned to an irrigation water standard before entering the advanced purification process at the demonstration facility that brings it to drinking water quality.
 The water will be purified to meet drinking water standards and will ultimately go into the Jordan River.

 Is this going to come into my home/into my drinking water?